-Qwest will provide worldwide transport, management and applications, and security to Agencies and a comprehensive, customer-focused service platform to meet the Agencies' needs.
-The Qwest Customer Support Office and the Qwest Control Networx Portal are the core of our customer service platform.
+Qwest will provide worldwide transport, management and applications, and security to Agencies and a comprehensive, customer-focused service platform to meet Agency needs.
+The Qwest Customer Support Office (CSO) and the Qwest Control Networx Portal are the core of our customer service platform.

-3.1 CUSTOMER SUPPORT OFFICE (CSO)
+3.1 CUSTOMER SUPPORT OFFICE